Animesh273/MedCare-Records/README.md

 # MedCare-Records
-Home page is the first page that to be visited to excess file in order.
+Home page is the first page that to be visited to access file in order.